RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 The next procedure will create a clean SD card image.

 1. Select an appropriate OS version from above and download it.
-Download the Red Pitaya SD card image:

    .. figure:: microSDcard-RP.png
        :width: 10%